delorum/scage/README.md

 You also can use some IDE with good Maven and Scala support (for example, [IntelliJ IDEA](http://www.jetbrains.com/idea/)).
 In Idea choose "Import Project", point to the created folder from the previous step and then choose: "Import project from external model" - "Maven".
 Then type "Next" a few times.
 Idea project will be created.

+To launch your application from Idea open main object (usually it is an object which extends ScageScreenApp) and press ctrl-shift-F10 to create a launch configuration.
+Idea will try to compile and execute it, but most likely fail with error "Exception in thread "main" java.lang.UnsatisfiedLinkError: no lwjgl in java.library.path".
+To fix this Select "Edit Configurations" and in the field "VM options" add:

+    -Djava.library.path=target/natives -DLWJGL_DISABLE_XRANDR=true -Dfile.encoding=UTF-8

+Then try to launch again.

 ###For non-Maven users.

 You can both :